Belgium beat England to top spot with Januzaj strike

 That gives Gareth Southgate's England a tougher test in the second round but should they get past the South Americans they will find themselves on a much more promising path to the final.

-"We want to win football matches, so we’re not happy to come away from here having been beaten.
-But what that means for the next round, we don’t really know," said Southgate.

-"The knockout game is the biggest game for a decade, so we had to make sure our key players were preserved," he added, having left out captain and talisman Harry Kane among others.
+"The knockout game is the biggest game for a decade, so we had to make sure our key players were preserved," said Southgate, having left out captain Harry Kane among others.

 "We created openings to get something from the game, but we have to keep improving.
-I think the supporters know what the most important thing is," said Southgate.
+I think the supporters know what the most important thing is," he added.

 It was only Belgium's second ever win over England and their first since 1936 and coach Roberto Martinez suggested he was not worried about the impact of the result on his team's possible future opponents.